bkammerling/ubuild-jekyll/wunder_collections/_drafts/blue-duck-is-bringing-micromobility-to.md

 - micromobility
 - new mobility
 - Blue Duck
-author: []
+author: wunder_collections/_people/Peter Mazzoli.md
 cta_heading: Ready to launch your own fleet?
 cta_text: We have a range of solutions that use the latest technology to drive the future of mobility forward.
 cta_link: pages/fleet.md
-title: 'Blue Duck is Bringing Micromobility to '
+title: Blue Duck is Bringing Micromobility Across the Southern U.S.
 publish_date: 2021-02-25 15:00:00 +0000
 featured_image: "/uploads/2021/02/24/531b50d5-0199-4c0a-859d-7f5190bd0fad-blue_duck.jpg"
 excerpt: Blue Duck is expanding their business by bringing micromobility to smaller